nlenzo/final_project/README.md

 # Final project - Tower of Hanoi

 ## Description
-A code that solves the Tower of Hanoi game
+A code that solves the Tower of Hanoi game for the final project

 ## Compile
 Run `make all` to make all